 Which Material Should You Go For?

 While glass, engineered wood, and natural wood all have their own set of pros and cons, your choice will depend on your specific needs and requirements.
-This article highlighted the key differences and functionalities of our two tabletop materials: MFC and MDF.
+This article highlighted the key differences and functionalities of one our tabletop materials: MDF.
 From this article, we hope you can make an educated decision when purchasing your tabletop and have all the required information.

 However, if you need further clarification or would simply prefer to speak with us on this topic, contact us and our sales representatives would be delighted to help.